-- 1. Click 5.Install Touchpad Driver > Yes. - 2.
+- 1. Click 6.Install Touchpad Driver > Yes. - 2.
 Click Next. - 3.
-Click the button to accept the license agreement and click Next. - 4.
+Click the button to accept the license, and then click Next. - 4.
 Click Finish > Restart Now to restart the computer.

-Airplane Mode
+Airplane

 Note: Do not use Update Driver in Device Manager to install the Airplane Mode driver.